-- Charge users for the number of sessions or the number of features they used.
+- Charge users for the number of sessions or the number of features they use.

 - Enables end users to subscribe to a software tool for a specific time period.

-- Create complex licenses models to best suit business needs.
+- Create complex license models to best suit business needs.

-In principal, OpenLM supports Sentinel HASP from version 5.0 onward.
+In principle, OpenLM supports Sentinel HASP from version 5.0 onward.
 Having said that, elaboration is required: OpenLM interfaces the HASP (Sentinel) Admin Control Center web interface.